Support Schemes

 MOF will continue to review all revenue sources.
 When we need to raise more revenue, we will ensure that any increase in taxes is implemented in such a way that is fair and inclusive and does not hurt Singapore’s overall competitiveness.

-4 Apr 2022
+4 April 2022

 Ms Hazel Poa asked the Minister for Finance what is the additional cost of implementing a multi-tiered GST that will allow for the exemption of basic necessities.

-Mr Lawrence Wong: As explained during the budget debate, we have already achieved the effect of multi-tier effective GST rates, with higher effective GST rates for higher-income households.
+Mr Lawrence Wong: As explained during the Budget debate, we have already achieved the effect of multi-tier effective GST rates, with higher effective GST rates for higher-income households.
 This is achieved by implementing GST with the permanent GST Voucher and the absorption of GST on publicly-subsidised healthcare and education.
 This is a more effective way of specifically helping the low-income Singaporean households, than exempting certain goods from GST for all who consume them.
 In fact, various studies have shown that an exemption for a basket of essential goods tends to benefit the well-to-do more, as they spend more on everything, not just luxury items, but basic necessities as well.
-So such a move will not help to make our GST system fairer.
+So, such a move will not help to make our GST system fairer.

 We do not have estimates of how much it will cost businesses and IRAS to implement a multi-rate GST system in Singapore.
-What we do know is that these costs will ultimately be passed on to Singaporeans, both as consumers and taxpayers.
-We also know that our conclusion is well supported by the experiences of other jurisdictions with multi-rate GST systems:
+What we do know is that these costs will, ultimately, be passed on to Singaporeans, both as consumers and taxpayers.
+We also know that our conclusion is well supported by the experiences of other jurisdictions with multi-rate GST systems.

-Note(s) to Question No(s) 66: European Parliamentary Research Service (2021), VAT gap, reduced VAT rates and their impact on compliance costs for businesses and on consumers.
+¹ European Parliamentary Research Service (2021), VAT gap, reduced VAT rates and their impact on compliance costs for businesses and on consumers.

-Skatteverket, Report 2006/3b Compliance costs of value added tax in Sweden, http://www.skatteverket.se/download/18.906b37c10bd295ff4880002550/rapport200603B, 2006.
+² Skatteverket, Report 2006/3b Compliance costs of value added tax in Sweden, http://www.skatteverket.se/download/18.906b37c10bd295ff4880002550/rapport200603B, 2006.

-Copenhagen Economics (2007), Study on reduced VAT applied to goods and services in the Member States of the European Union, Copenhagen.
+³ Copenhagen Economics (2007), Study on reduced VAT applied to goods and services in the Member States of the European Union, Copenhagen.

 Loss Sharing Framework